 During the final years of completing my bachelor’s degree, I was overly focused on attaining my diploma and not whatever part-time job I held while working toward that milestone.
-This one-sided focus was particularly because I was a single parent and for years struggled to pay the bills working entry-level positions or entrepreneurial pursuits.
-When … Continue reading Nice Girls Finish Last — In the Corporate Workplace
+This one-sided focus was driven by my personal laws of conservation, which includes not putting energy into dead ends.
+In the years leading up to completing … Continue reading Nice Girls Finish Last — In the Corporate Workplace

 What is best: traditional publishing or self-publishing?
 Knowledge is power.

 Below is the exact paper I turned in for my Literary Criticism class in the fall of 2016.
 This is a deconstruction from a black American female's point of view -- my specific point of view and interpretation -- of the poem.
 The word choice of the speaker in “Cross” suggests that he is aggrieved by … Continue reading Deconstruction of “Cross” by Langston Hughes

 Why is The Warrior's Seed no longer on Wattpad?
 What's up with the S.N.
 Petro series?
 Who is S.N.
 Petro?
 The video below has all the answers, and just might be the most boring video you'll watch all 2016.
 Believe me, I tried to redo this video many times.
 This is the best I could do … Continue reading Update on S.N.
 Petro’s Book Series